dualizeo/docker-island/README.md

 # Docker-island 🏝🐳
 ## Newest way of setting up a Self-Hosted private cloud in 2022  🔒☁😎👍
-### 🚨 Before going through the hassle of the entire process,  scroll to the bottom for ( Other Collections of Self Hosted setups to consider )
+### 🚨🚧 Before going through this entire process,
+scroll to the bottom for ( Other Collections of Self Hosted setups to consider ) 🚧🚨

 This documentation is a simple written summary to assist newcomers setting up a Self Hosted Envrionment using Ubuntu Desktop requiring SSL, Port mapping and internal routing of docker services.
 This guide is meant to be an easy Reference for starting a self hosted network within an hour or two (hopefully).
 Keep in mind the guide is always work in progress to help you speed through the process.